Layr-Labs/hokulea/example/preloader/README.md

 ### EigenDABlobWitnessData

 EigenDABlobWitnessData contains the EigenDA certificates (aka eigenda cert).
 The certificate is stored in an append only vector.
-For each cert, there is a corresponding eigenda blob, a kzg proof (which shows the kzg commitment relation between the blob and the eigenda cert) and a cert validity zk proof that contains the kzg commitment.
+For each cert, there is a corresponding eigenda blob, a kzg proof (which shows the kzg commitment relation between the blob and the eigenda cert) and a cert validity zk proof that attests the validity of the eigenda cert.

 Inside EigenDABlobWitnessData, only the eigenda cert comes directly from derivation pipeline, the rest of data structure
 - eigenda blob : comes from hokulea host which downloads from eigenda-proxy.